plbbowden1/nest-next-quote-generator/README.md

 $ npm run build
 $ npm run start
 ```
-The app will run on http://localhost:3000/
+The app will run on http://localhost:3000/ and should be opened in Google Chrome.

 ## Test